 “72 Sold” denied all allegations and insisted that it has always acted in its clients’ best interests.
 The company states that market conditions can vary, which affects sales times and offers.
 They maintain that their 72-hour promise is an ideal target but not a guarantee in every situation.

 “72 Sold” also claims that each transaction depends on individual circumstances and that they strive to provide the best service under any conditions.
+However, critics argue that the company should have provided more accurate information upfront, including clarifying that the 72-hour timeline is not always feasible.
 The company remains confident that the legal process will clear its name.

 Impact on the Real Estate Industry